 When can I apply for the NHS bursary?

 Medical students in the 5th year of their medical course onwards can apply for the NHS Bursary - whether you are an undergraduate student or graduate on an undergraduate programme.

 Intercalating medical students from their 5th year of study onwards (i.e. intercalating after completing 4 years of undergraduate medicine - for example, if you're a King's EMDP student who is also intercalating, your total degree length is 7 years and your intercalation year will be your 5th year of study.
 Applying for the NHS bursary may help if you want to do a Masters or need extra money for your iBSc/BA).

-Second degree medical students on a 4-year accelerated graduate degree course from the second year of their course onwards (England and Welsh domiciled students only).
+2nd-year graduate medical students on a 4-year accelerated graduate degree course (England and Welsh domiciled students only).

-If you’re eligible for an NHS bursary, the NHS pays your standard tuition fees.
-Your course tuition fees are paid directly to your university.
+If you’re eligible for an NHS bursary, the NHS pays your standard tuition fees up to £9,250 as an undergraduate.
+This is paid directly to your university.